 for Brazil's sovereign debt to negative from stable on Thursday,

-drop in the benchmark Bovespa stock index so far this
+benchmark Bovespa stock index so far this year.

 "The S&P decision is definitely negative though in some ways